FSipiano/newbieDictionary/README.md

 **Open source content maintained by [Faye Sipiano](https://www.fayesipiano.co.uk/)**

-As well as creating this open source dictionary, I am also a technical writer and tech blogger.
+As well as creating and maintaining this open source dictionary, I am also a technical writer and tech blogger.

 I am intent on making tech more friendly, busting one jargon at a time!
 In my ['What ** is**' series](https://dev.to/javascriptcoff1/series/10250), I explore common tech terms such as 'API' and 'hoisting' as well as technologies such as Vue, Tailwind and Docker!